Last Updated on April 24, 2022 by Gary Stephen

 As you probably know by now, there are various types of grow lights available in the market today.
-One of the most widely used is the LEDs.
+One of the most widely used is LEDs.
 If you are still new to growing with this kind of light, then you have come to the right place.
+In this article, we will discuss everything you need to know about LEDs.
+From the basic facts up to the LED wattage calculator of how much is needed per square foot, we got it all covered here.

-Factors to consider when choosing for the right LED grow light?
+Factors to consider when choosing the right LED grow light?

 Of course, it is pretty much essential to consider the type of cultivar you intend to grow with.
 Plants thrive on varying levels of light intensity.
 Some like the peppers and tomatoes are favorable to use at high light conditions.
 Meanwhile, others like herbs and green leafy vegetables are best grown in low light.